cronecode/graphql-pitch/PITCHME.md

 ---

-*The client still needs to know how to take*

-`allowedOperations` *and* `role`

-*and compute the answer to its question.*
+"Is the current user allowed to create user groups?"

 ---

-"Is the current user allowed to create user groups?"
+*By asking the client to derive permissions*

+*from a user's operations and role, we no longer*

+*have a single source of truth for authorization.*

+---

+### A DIFFERENT PHILOSOPHY

+Our API can and should provide

+business logic, not just data.

 ---